Argentina–Uruguay relations: Today

-One of the most important commercial relations between Uruguay and Argentina is related to tourism.
-For Uruguay, Argentine tourism is key, since it represents 56% of the external tourism they receive each year and 70% during the summer months.
-In 2017, Argentina and Uruguay signed a Memorandum of Understanding for the implementation of the ‘Strengthening Connectivity’ (Fortalecimiento de la Conectividad) project.
-This project is focused on improving communications between the countries.
-It aims to develop greater connectivity by creating fiber optic links to interconnection points where international internet providers are located, and to submarine cables that reach the Argentine coast.
+One of the most important commercial relationships between Uruguay and Argentina is related to tourism.
+For Uruguay, Argentine tourism is key since it represents 56% of the external tourism the country receives each year, and 70% during the summer months.
+In 2017, Argentina and Uruguay signed a Memorandum of Understanding for the implementation of the "Strengthening Connectivity" (Fortalecimiento de la Conectividad) project.
+This project is focused on improving communication between the countries.
+It aims to develop greater connectivity by creating fiber-optic links to interconnection points where international internet providers are located and to submarine cables that reach the Argentine coast.